St Austell u3a April 2026 Newsletter

 Social Group

-The March event is a trip to Cotehele on 13th, and 10th April is to The Box in Plymouth to see the Beryl Cook exhibition.
-CONTACT: ">
+The April event, is on 10th April to The Box in Plymouth to see the Beryl Cook exhibition.
+The May event is on 8th and is a visit to Newquay Zoo.

 Groups